-Pelvic Organ Prolapse Specialist Fullerton, CA
+Pelvic Organ Prolapse Specialist in Orange County, CA

 Women who have a family history of pelvic organ prolapse or have had a vaginal birth are more vulnerable to this condition.
 It can be treated if it does occur, but more importantly, there are ways women can prevent pelvic organ prolapse before it happens.
 At Southland Urology, our board-certified urologist provide comprehensive diagnosis and treatment for patients suffering from pelvic organ prolapse in Orange County.
 Contact our urologic clinics in Fullerton and Yorba Linda, CA at (714) 870-5970 and schedule an appointment today!